dvsa/mot-automated-testsuite/README.md

 Using Cucumber-JVM and Selenium to test the DVSA MOT application through the web browser UI, with test fixtures written using Java (JDK 8 Lambda-format step definitions).

-This tests are written as Gerkin features, in the *features* directory.
+These tests are written as Gerkin features, in the *src/test/resources/features* directory.

 ## Pre-requisites
 Checkout the ```mot/2fa-pin-generator``` project into a directory alongside the top level directory of this project, and build it as follows: